-To create and publish this kind of information, however, involves an enormous amount of work and resources.
-You have to filter through, gather, and organize a lot of information, check your facts, write and edit content (or hire someone to do this for you), and then make sure that this information is continually up-to-date.
-As you can imagine, this not only involves a huge amount of work but most of the information you are dealing with is well beyond your control.
+The problem with providing this type of information, however, is that it takes a lot of time and resources.
+You have to sift through, gather, and organize a ton of data, check your facts, write and edit content (or hire someone to do this for you), and then continually make sure that this information is kept up-to-date.
+As you can imagine, this is not only a huge amount of work but most of the information you are dealing with is well beyond your control.

-Fortunately, there is a much easier way to keep your site readers up-to-date with your information.
+Thankfully, there is a much easier way to regularly provide your readers with up-to-date information.

 It’s called RSS …

-(RSS - The easiest way to provide your readers with the latest information)
+(RSS - One of the easiest ways to provide your readers with great information)

 The Ultimate Guide To WordPress RSS

-- RSS, which, according to some experts is an acronym for Rich Site Summary, is more commonly referred to now as Really Simple Syndication.
-It is often referred to as a “feed” or “news feed”.
+- RSS, which, according to some is an acronym for RDF Site Summary, is more commonly referred to now as Really Simple Syndication.
+It is also often called a “feed” or “news feed”.

-- RSS lets content publishers automatically syndicate their content to save users time from having to keep revisiting sites to check for updates.
+- RSS lets content publishers automatically syndicate their content so that their site readers can read it without having to keep revisiting sites to check for updates.

-- Feeds are also used to publish frequently updated information, such as blog entries, news, audios, etc., to which users can choose to subscribe.
+- RSS feeds are typically used to publish frequently updated information, such as new blog posts, news, video lists, etc., which other users can choose to subscribe to.

-- Feeds can be made available in different types and read by different aggregators.
-Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF (Resource Description Framework) feeds.
-All of these formats, however, use a standard XML file format to ensure compatibility with different machines, readers, and programs.
+- Feeds can be made available in different types and read by different feed readers.
+Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF feeds.
+All of these formats, however, use a standard XML file format to ensure compatibility with different devices and programs.

-- Many sites and software tools also let you combine many RSS feeds to receive news and updates sourced from multiple websites.
+- Many sites and software applications also let you combine many RSS feeds to display news and updates sourced from different websites.

-In this detailed guide, we show you where to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to add someone else’s content to your site using RSS feeds.
+In this article, we will explain where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to add someone else’s content to your site using RSS feeds.

 RSS (Really Simple Syndication) Feeds